Helena Hagelin-WeaverAssociate Professor and Ph.D. Recruitment Coordinator

 WE FOCUS MAINLY ON ENVIRONMENTALLY FRIENDLY, ENERGY-RELATED REACTIONS

 Our projects include catalyst development for selective oxidation and hydrogenation reactions.
-Examples include oxidative coupling of methane (methane to higher-value chemicals), selective hydrogenations for parahydrogen-induced polarization nuclear magnetic resonance applications, and thermochemical water-splitting using solar energy.
+Examples include low temperature activation of methane and conversion to higher value chemicals, selective hydrogenations for parahydrogen-induced polarization nuclear magnetic resonance applications, and algae to liquid fuels conversion.

 Ph.D., 1999, Royal Institute of Stockholm, Sweden